 Yara ORM¶

-A fast, async Python ORM with a Rust engine — Tortoise-style models, querysets, relations and migrations for PostgreSQL and SQLite.
+A fast, async Python ORM with a Rust engine — Tortoise-style models, querysets, relations and migrations for PostgreSQL, MySQL, MariaDB, SQLite, Oracle and Microsoft SQL Server.

 Yara ORM is a high-performance async ORM for Python that pairs the ergonomics of a Django/Tortoise-style API — models, querysets, relations, aggregation and migrations — with a hot path (connection pooling, parameter binding, row decoding) written in compiled Rust (PyO3 + tokio).
-It is a drop-in-feel alternative to Tortoise ORM and async SQLAlchemy: 2–9× faster than popular pure-Python ORMs on common operations, with first-class PostgreSQL and SQLite backends, full type hints, and 100% test coverage.
+It is a drop-in-feel alternative to Tortoise ORM and async SQLAlchemy: 2–9× faster than popular pure-Python ORMs on common operations, with first-class PostgreSQL, MySQL, MariaDB and SQLite backends — plus Oracle and Microsoft SQL Server (both beta) — full type hints, and 100% test coverage.

 from yara_orm import Model, YaraOrm, fields